WimKimenai/VirtualFest/README.md

 # VirtualFest

-A virtual festival created in Unreal Engine using DMX Replication.
+A virtual music festival created in Unreal Engine using DMX Replication.